Unity-Technologies/ml-agents/docs/Basic-Guide.md

 to the training and which Brain is being trained.
 You can only perform training with a `Learning Brain`.

-1. Assign the **3DBallLearning** Brain to the agents you would like to train.
+1. From the Hierarchy panel, select Ball3DAcademy.   the **3DBallLearning** Brain to the agents you would like to train.
    __Note:__ You can assign the same Brain to multiple agents at once : To do so, you can use the prefab system.
 When an agent is created from a prefab, modifying the prefab will modify the agent as well.
 If the agent does not synchronize with the prefab, you